Yagyansh/kvstore/README.md

   Download the requirements file and install the required libraries using pip.
   `$ python3 -m pip install -r requirement.txt`

-  Start the Web API in background
+  Start the Web Server (Default Port - 5000)
+  `$ python3 kvstore.py`
-  `$ nohup python3 kvstore.py &`    (Default Port - 5000)
+  To run the Web Server in background in Linux - `$ nohup python3 kvstore.py &`

   Use the CLI Shell
   `$ python3 kv-cli.py`